AndrewOOndara/Real-Time-Online-Re-Planning-for-Grasping-Under-Clutter-and-Uncertainty/README.md

 # Real-Time Online Re-Planning for Grasping Under Clutter and Uncertainty

 This repository contains code for a real-time robotic navigation system implemented in PyBullet.
 The system is based on the paper "Real-Time Online Re-Planning for Grasping Under Clutter and Uncertainty" by Wisdom C. Agboh, Mehmet R. Dogar.
-It utilizes physics-based optimization for dynamic obstacle avoidance and trajectory adaptation, aiming to improve the speed and accuracy of the robot's grasping task in cluttered and uncertain environments.
+It utilizes physics-based optimization for dynamic obstacle avoidance and trajectory adaptation, aiming to improve the speed and accuracy of the robot's navigation task in cluttered and uncertain environments.

 ## Paper Reference
 If you use this code for your research or find it helpful, please consider citing the following paper: